Career management for research staff

 Development opportunities for research staff

-The University of Bath is fully committed to creating a productive, supportive and enjoyable work environment for research staff.
+The University of Bath is fully committed to creating a productive, supportive and enjoyable work environment for research staff as can be seen in the Vision for Research Staff working at the University of Bath.

 To enable you to get the most out of your research activities and your research careers at the University of Bath and beyond the Academics Staff Development Unit offers a variety of development opportunities: